romilly/pi-towers-workshop/manuscript/Chapter0.md

 ## What you will need

+You'll need a BBC micor:bit and its USB connector.
+You don't need a battery, as the mirocbit will be powered via USB.

 ### If you have a Raspberry Pi

 This workbook assumes that you have a working Raspberry Pi with screen, keyboard and mouse, that you will connect via USB